|

 Score to Millennium Conversion

-The conversion of unit Score to unit Score is very simple.
+The conversion of unit Score to unit Millennium is very simple.
 Since, as discussed above, One Score is equal to 0.02 Millennium.
 So, to convert Score to Millennium, we must multiply no of Score to 0.02.
 Example:-

 | Score | Millennium |